ccrum292/Responsive_Design/README.md

+add custom css sheet and media queries, start with 640 then moove up

 # Responsive_Design

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.